s-batish/friends-quiz/README.md

 - Expectation: To easily navigate the site and to have a way to return to the Home page at any point of the quiz
     - Result: The buttons on the quiz clearly explain what they do and there are Home buttons found on all of the sections of the quiz to allow the user to return to the Home page whenever they want.
 - Expectation: To be able to restart the quiz at any point while I am playing the game
-    - The Restart button on the quiz section allows the user to easily restart the quiz without having to return to the Home page and then starting the quiz again.
+    - The Restart button on the quiz section allows the user to easily restart the quiz without having to return to the Home page and then start the quiz again.
 - Expectation: To see what question number I am on and how many questions I have left
     - The question counter on the info bar of the quiz clearly shows what question out of the maximum number of questions the user is on.
 - Expectation: To see how long I have left to answer the question